-The Maillard reaction (pronounced "my-yard") is a culinary phenomenon that occurs when amino acids and reducing sugars combine causing them to turn brown and yield a distinctive flavor.
+The Maillard reaction is a cooking phenomenon that occurs when amino acids and reducing sugars combine, causing them to turn brown and yield a distinctive flavor.
 It can occur in meats and proteins, along with other foods, including pan-fried dumplings, cookies, bread, toasted marshmallows, and more.

 A Chemical Process